christiaanb/christiaanb.github.io/_drafts/2016-01-20-type-checker-plugin.md

   One can also perform IO operations, and have the state contain `IORef`s.
 * `tcPluginSolve`: The main solver function, this is were we will actually perform the _gcd_ calculation.
 * `tcPluginStop`: Cleaning up of the state.
-  We have no use for it, but it can for example be used to remove files that were used as a communication medium with an SMT solver.
+  We have no use for it, but it can for example be used to remove files that are used as a communication medium with an SMT solver.

-Our type-checker plugin solves equations involving our `GCD` type family, so we need to know that the type that we are dealing with actually involves `GCD`.
+Our type-checker plugin solves equations involving our `GCD` type family, so we need to know that the types that we are dealing with actually involve `GCD`.
 To do that, we need GHC's internal representation of `GCD`, which is a [TyCon](https://downloads.haskell.org/~ghc/7.10.3/docs/html/libraries/ghc-7.10.3/TyCon.html#t:TyCon).
 We do the lookup of our `GCD` TyCon in the initialisation of our type-checker plugin, so that it becomes of our plugin's internal state: